data-centric-biodesign-tig/data-centric-biodesign-tig.github.io/_projects/4_talk.md

 related_publications: false
 ---

-We are pleased to confirm that [Dr. Héctor García Martín](https://sites.google.com/view/hectorgarciamartinhomepage/) will be presenting at our next seminar on **Wednesday, February 26th**.
+We are pleased to confirm that [Dr. Héctor García Martín](https://sites.google.com/view/hectorgarciamartinhomepage/) will be presenting on **Wednesday, February 26th**.
 #### Title: **Using Artificial Intelligence and automation to enable a bioeconomy through synthetic biology**
 #### Abstract: